Where Have All the Hearses Gone?

 I press on and Google: “Why are there no hearses in US streets anymore?”

 Up pops the visitor’s guide to St.Augustine: “Enjoy a ride in a real hearse and live to tell about it!”
-Furthermore, an article answering the question: Can a hearse carrying a corpse drive in the car-pool lane?
+Furthermore, an article answers the question: Can a hearse carrying a corpse drive in the car-pool lane?
 Check it out yourself; I’m not telling…

 And finally the New York Times with an article dated 19 June 1904 about the Slocum Disaster in “Little Germany”.
 Its headline says “Mournful Pomp of Death on Eastside” – A fascinating story about rapacious undertakers unfolds where a flower peddler’s wagon became a hearse complete with potted plants, and splendid police arrangements.
 A dozen links later, I’m none the wiser; all very interesting but hardly an explanation to my question.

 Neither my American husband nor friends are of any help.
 Maybe the funeral homes use white vans with no windows, more like a handyman service or lawn care vehicle, someone suggests.

 Have hearses been banned from the streets or are they only going out under cover of dark not to be seen or intimidate mortals?
-Maybe you’re never driving near their flight paths from home to church to final destination, says another one.
+Maybe you’re never driving near their flight paths from home to church to the final destination, says another one.
 None of my friends is prepared for a nocturnal stake-out of a local funeral home to find out.
 I don’t have the courage to call one and outright ask the undertaker.

 Then yesterday, I had a few moments while sitting in the bowels of St.Augustine’s monumental steam-ship replica car wash watching the suds fly, my mind drifted back to vehicular endangered species.
 Maybe St.Augustine’s Fountain of Youth has found the magic potion to make hearses redundant.

 Then exiting from the bow of the ship I see one.
 A police car with flashing lights drives in front at a sedated pace, followed by a real hearse-like as I know it and black limousines tagging behind.
 In contrast to Ireland where overtaking them is frowned upon, here cars in the dual laneway quickly pass the hearse.
 (But then Ireland has not that many four-lane roads outside Dublin anyway.)